-Of all the enemies in Blizzard’s action RPG game Diablo, The Butcher remains a fan favourite.
+The Diablo 4 Butcher remains a fan favourite in the Blizzard action RPG game, and he’s back to cause yet more chaos in Diablo 4.
 His penchant for fresh produce (specifically meat) and undying rage have etched him into Sanctuary’s bloodstained history books, but he doesn’t return as just a straightforward Diablo 4 boss, instead ambushing players at random.
 At an exclusive developer Q and A in London, I asked Blizzard why.

 The Butcher has been in every Diablo game so far except Diablo Immortal – but given that’s a live-service game he will likely drop into Westmarch at some point.
 He’s even appeared in other Blizzard worlds, specifically the now-defunct MOBA Heroes of the Storm (RIP).